 - Ask before closing Simple User Interface when a scan is running If the program is closed while a scan is in progress, the scan will be automatically terminated at that point - Ask whether to persist changing resident provider status This message will appear if you decide to "Terminate" any of the separate resident protection modules see page 23.
 If you answer "Yes", the particular module will remain disabled until you manually reactivate it.
-If you answer "No", it will be reactivated the next time you restart your computer. - Ask before stopping the on-access protection This message will appear if you decide to "Terminate" the resident (or onaccess) protection as a whole - see page 20.
-If you answer "Yes", the resident protection will be disabled, but it will be automatically reactivated the next time you restart your computer. - Ask before deleting files from Chest If this box is checked, the program will always ask for confirmation before deleting any files.
-This is to prevent any files from being deleted accidentally - Message when results were successfully processed
+If you answer "No", it will be reactivated the next time you restart your computer. - Ask before stopping the on-access protection This message will appear if you decide to "Terminate" the resident (or on-access) protection as a whole see page 20.
+If you answer "Yes", the resident protection will be disabled, but it will be automatically reactivated the next time you restart your computer. - Ask before deleting files from Chest

-This confirms that any action that you selected in relation to any files reported by the program e.g. delete, move the file to virus chest etc has been completed

-• Message when error occurred during results processing This tells you that the action you selected in relation to a file reported by the program could not be carried out.
+If this box is checked, the program will always ask for confirmation before deleting any files.
+This is to prevent any files from being deleted accidentally - Message when results were successfully processed This confirms that any action that you selected in relation to any files reported by the program e.g. delete, move the file to virus chest etc has been completed - Message when error occurred during results processing This tells you that the action you selected in relation to a file reported by the program could not be carried out.

-• Message when old VPS file is used
+Message when old VPS file is used

 This is to warn you that the virus database is not up to date.
-To ensure your system is fully protected, the virus database should be regularly updated - see page 37.
+To ensure your system is fully protected, the virus database should be regularly updated - see page 37

-- Program BETA version warning This message is to warn you that the version of the program you are using is still in its testing stage. - Show message when error report successfully sent - Show status window in virus chest even if action completed ok If this box is checked you will receive a message to confirm the action you selected was successfully processed. - Message when ok results are enabled during task configuration This applies to the creation of tasks, which is only available in avast!
-4 Professional Edition.
-If this box is checked and "OK results" are selected, it means that even uninfected files will be reported. - Deletion of file(s) with dangerous extension This is a warning that it may not be safe to delete the specified file as the file type is one that normally contains important data.
+Program BETA version warning

+This message is to warn you that the version of the program you are using is still in its testing stage.

+- Show message when error report successfully sent - Show status window in virus chest even if action completed ok

+If this box is checked you will receive a message to confirm the action you selected was successfully processed. - Message when ok results are enabled during task configuration.
+When this box is checked, you will see a warning if you specify that "OK files" should be included in the scan results.
+Note, this only applies to the creation of tasks in the Enhanced User Interface.

+• Deletion of file(s) with dangerous extension

+This is a warning that it may not be safe to delete the specified file as the file type is one that normally contains important data.